A refinement of weak order intervals into distributive lattices: A description of the base poset for

 For any finite poset $P$, we denote the set of order ideals of $P$ by $J(P)$.
 The set of order ideals of a poset, ordered by inclusion, is a distributive lattice.
 Conversely, the fundamental theorem of finite distributive lattices states that every finite distributive lattice $L$ is isomorphic to $J(P)$ for some finite poset $P$.
 We call $P$ the \emph{base poset} for the distributive lattice $L$.

-Recall that a \emph{join-irreducible} $z \in L$ is a nonzero lattice element that can not be written as $x \vee y$, where $x$ and $y$ are nonzero lattice elements.
+Recall that a \emph{join-irreducible} $z \in L$ is a nonzero lattice element that cannot be written as $x \vee y$, where $x$ and $y$ are nonzero lattice elements.
 It is known that the base poset $P$ of a distributive lattice $L$ is isomorphic to the set of join-irreducibles for $L$.
 See \cite[Theorem 3.4.1]{ecI} and \cite[Proposition 3.4.2]{ecI} for details.

 In this section, we construct the base poset $M_w$ for $\bm{c}(\Lambda_w)$ by identifying its join-irreducibles.

 We denote the $j$-th coordinate of $\bm{x} \in \mathbb{N}^n$ by $\pi_j(\bm{x})$.

 \begin{definition} If $i \in [n]$ and $x \in [\lehc{i}{w}]$, define $\minix{i}{x}{w}$ coordinate-wise by